 Unfortunately, many of us have heard the word “bipolar” used incorrectly.
 Similar to the misuse of the word “anxiety,” using bipolar as an insult or as a slur negatively impacts those living with the illness and adds to the stigma.

 A person with a mood disorder will experience long periods of extreme happiness, extreme sadness, or both.
-The difference between normal mood swings and the disorders is the length at which these symptoms are present and it’s impact on day to day life.
+The difference between normal mood swings and the disorders is the length at which these symptoms are present and their impact on day-to-day life.

-There are a slew of misconceptions around mood disorders, and bipolar disorder in particular.
+There is a slew of misconceptions around mood disorders, and bipolar disorder in particular.
 Taking from a myth-busting article by Healthline, here are some of the top myths and truths:

 A major misconception related to eating disorders is that it is a lifestyle choice.
 It is not, and instead results in the highest mortality rate of any mental illness.